Farah-H/python_functions/README.md

 - Ideally, a function will do one and only one job.
 It should be a small block.
 - pseudo coding, one line of explanation.
 - HINTs: create hints in simple bullet points or pointers
-- comments regarding your functoin results
+- comments regarding your functionn results

 ### Local vs Global Variables
-- if you declare a variable *inside* a function, the rest of your program 'doesn't know about it' so it does not need to be unique to that function for example
+- if you declare a variable *inside* a function, the rest of your program 'doesn't know about it' so it does not need to be unique to that function.
+For example:

 ```python
 def function_a(num1):